Voidrius/web-visualization/README.md

 The assignment was to build a freeform page while getting familiar with a CSS library of your choice.
 I opted to go for Bootstrap, and made a simple bookmark page.

 ### [Web Typography](https://gitlab.labranet.jamk.fi/AA3739/web-visualization/-/blob/master/public/web-typography.html)
-We told to download a custom font, and play around with different typography settings.
+We were told to download a custom font, and play around with different typography settings.

 ### [Forms](https://gitlab.labranet.jamk.fi/AA3739/web-visualization/-/blob/master/public/forms.html)
 The point of the assignment was to highlight the difference in effort required when creating forms with regular CSS compared to a library.